 Adam Vines

-Together Gloucestershire, is working hard to establish a better awareness of how big companies can do business with the many small and medium-sized firms across Gloucestershire with project partners including St James’s Place, Publica, Renishaw, Spirax Sarco and Gloucestershire Constabulary as well as Gloucestershire County Council, Cheltenham Brough Council and Cotswold District Council.
+Together Gloucestershire, is working hard to establish a better awareness of how big companies can do business with the many small and medium-sized firms across Gloucestershire with project partners including St James’s Place, Publica, Renishaw, Spirax Sarco and Gloucestershire Constabulary as well as Gloucestershire County Council, Cheltenham Borough Council and Cotswold District Council.

-Vines also prides himself on working as director and trustee of Age UK Gloucestershire as well as chief operating officer of Join in China — a multi-service agency formed to help UK businesses crack the thriving Chinese market.
+Adam also prides himself on working as director and trustee of Age UK Gloucestershire as well as chief operating officer of Join in China — a multi-service agency formed to help UK businesses crack the thriving Chinese market.

 Roger Workman

-Started in 1938 by Harry Workman with a single Morris 8 van, Cotteswold Dairy has been a constant in Tewkesbury ever since and today processes more than 100 million litres of milk each year.
+Started in 1938 by Harry Workman with a single Morris 8 van, Cotteswold Dairy has been a constant in Tewkesbury ever since, and today processes more than 100 million litres of milk each year.

 Mark Price